CherryStopher/CherryStopher/README.md

 </p>

+- 💻: Currently studying "Design and Analysis of Algorithms", "Operating Systems", "Networks" and "Videogame Design and Development Workshop".
 - 🎮: I love to play video games, especially those that are cooperative online with friends.
-- 💻: Currently studying "Design and Analysis of Algorithms", "Operating Systems", "Networks" and "Videogame Design and Development Workshop".
+- 📖: My favorite anime is Death Note.

 <h2 align="center">